Reconstructing chemical enrichment pathways in disc galaxies: A phylogenetic approach: Galactic phylogenetics

 \subsection{Phylogenetic trees of the target SSPs in the inner ring}

 The gas particles selected as targets in the inner region followed different evolutionary paths as already discussed.
 The central region of the disc developed a bar due to internal instability, as can be seen from Fig.~\ref{fig:maps}.
-As expected, the bar triggers gas inflows and, as a results, 64\% of the inner ring mass fraction fall along the bar.
+As expected, the bar triggers gas inflows and, as a result, 64\% of the inner ring mass fraction fell along the bar.

-The phylogenetic tree of the inner regions is displayed in Fig.~\ref{fig:innertree}.
+The phylogenetic tree of the inner region is displayed in Fig.~\ref{fig:innertree}.
 Each panel shows the same tree coloured by stellar age, [Fe/H], [O/Fe], and [N/Fe].
 Globally, we observe that younger SSPs tend to exhibit systematically higher [Fe/H], lower [O/Fe], and higher [N/Fe], as expected from the standard chemical enrichment arguments discussed above.
 However, the tree does not present a strict caterpillar structure particularly evident in [Fe/H], displaying a systematic variation of age and metallicity from the root to the most distant SSPs \citep[see][for a more extended discussion]{debrito2024, jofre2025}.
 Instead, it features noticeable clustering of SSPs, which we refer to as branches or clades.
 In evolutionary biology, clades often indicate a distinct population of species sharing a common ancestry.
 In the astrophysical context, these clades suggest the presence of groups of stars with a common enrichment history that deviates from the main hierarchical trend.
 Notably, within these clades the expected age gradient is disrupted, such that some branches include SSPs located further from the root that are, in fact, older.